Skip to main content

 Wear matching costumes

 Nothing says, “I’m a devoted pet parent” quite like choosing Halloween costumes you can wear together.
-Whether you want to dress up like your cat or dog, or you choose costumes that pair well together (think Dorothy and Toto or Fred Flintstone and Dino), matching costumes are a festive way to set the tone for the evening.
+Whether you want to dress up like your beastie or choose costumes that pair well together (think Dorothy and Toto or Fred Flintstone and Dino), matching costumes are a festive way to set the tone for the evening.
 Avoid costumes that may frighten your pet, such as masks, large wings, or horns.
-When selecting a costume for your pet, choose nonflammable materials, make sure the costume is free of choking hazards, and keep an eye on your pet while he’s in costume to make sure he stays safe.
+When selecting a costume for your pet, choose nonflammable materials, make sure the costume is free of choking hazards, and keep an eye on your pet while he’s in costume to ensure he stays safe.

 A black cat with amber eyes wearing a Halloween collar sits in a planter